Let’s look at net worth targets by age. Mean, median, and various percentiles.

 - Want to achieve financial freedom sooner with their one and only life

-And finally, I took my own stab at some net worth targets by age.
+And finally, I took my own stab at some average net worth targets by age.
 I did this based on deciles of American salaries, typical milestones in the average American’s life (various debts, children, growing salaries) and the savings rates that might rise and fall as a result of those life events.

-- A young couple might be able to save some money—but then having children will put a dent in their savings rates.
+- A young couple might be able to save some money—but having children will put a dent in their savings rates.

-If we assume 2.5% annual inflation for the next 30 years (leading to a 2.09x total inflation increase), then a 30-year old today should target $800K * 2.10 = $1.68 million by the time they are 60.
+If we assume 2.5% annual inflation for the next 30 years (leading to a 2.10x total inflation increase), then a 30-year old today should target $800K * 2.10 = $1.68 million by the time they are 60.

-|Number of years||Inflation multiplier|
+|Number of years in future||Inflation multiplier|

-Analysis of the median goals
+Analysis of the Median Net Worth Targets

-This is probably an obvious conclusion; my method comes up with higher numbers, so I’m clearly going to be biased into thinking the other goals are low.
-But why do I think so?
+This is probably an obvious (and biased) conclusion.
+My method comes up with higher numbers, so I’m going to be biased into thinking the other goals are low.

 Let’s start by analyzing this data through the lens of the “4% Rule,” which states that you should take your annual spending and save ~25x that much for retirement.

-The Best Interest target ($850K) allows for a retirement income of roughly $34000 ($850K/25) per year, or $2800 per month.
-Financial Samurai’s targets lead to $40000 per year, or $3300 per month.
+The Best Interest target ($850K) allows for a retirement income of roughly $34K ($850K/25) per year, or $2800 per month.
+Financial Samurai’s targets lead to $40000 per year or $3300 per month.
 When you add in Social Security benefits, that’s a very reasonable allowance for the average American.

-The other methods suggest median net worths of $500000, $300000, and $220000, for a monthly allowance of $1660, $1000, and $730, respectively.
+The other methods suggest median net worths of $500K, $300K, and $220K, for a monthly allowance of $1660, $1000, and $730, respectively.
 With the assistance of Social Security, it’s certainly possible to live off these amounts.
 But there’s more risk involved.

 Would you feel comfortable living off of $3160, $2500, or $2230 per month?
-Depending on your area of the country, cost of living, medical expenses, retirement goals, etc., it’s a potentially scary question.
+Depending on your area of the country, cost of living, medical expenses, retirement goals, etc., it’s a scary question.

 What happens if something goes wrong with your plans?
 Going back to work at age 80 is not an enticing prospect.
 Neither is asking your children for a handout.

-How to compare?
-Apples to apples?
+How to Compare?
+Apples to Apples?

 It’s just like a young track athlete comparing their race times to record holders.
-Of course they’ll be slower than the record holders.
-But it gives them a target, an understanding of the gap, a percentage difference to record for later purposes.
+Of course, they’ll be slower than the record holders.
+But it gives them a target, an understanding of the gap, a percentage difference to track their progress against.

 If you’re making a lower salary but you love to be frugal, then set your targets high!
-Aim for a net worth that’s a decile or two above your salary decile.
+Aim for a high net worth that’s a decile or two above your salary decile.

 If you’re fresh out of law school, you’ll probably be in a mountain of debt.
 You might be low on the scale now, but your long-term financial prospects are good.

 Location and Cost of Living

-Life in San Francisco or New York City simply costs more than life in Rochester, NY, which costs more than life in rural Kansas.
+Life in San Francisco or New York City costs more than life in Rochester, NY.
+And life in Rochester costs more than life in rural Kansas.
 Rent, gas, groceries—all these commodities have different prices around the country.

 For example, Philadelphia has an index of 62, which is 10% higher than 56.
 If a Philly resident is using today’s data for retirement planning, they should consider adding 10% to all of the data points.

-25th Percentile and 75th Percentile Net Worth Targets by Age
+75th Percentile Net Worth Targets by Age

 This suggests that people who earn more also save a larger proportion of their income, and people who save more are more likely to meet Fidelity’s thresholds.
 That’s real data lining up with Fidelity’s subjective targets.

-If we go back to the 50th percentile chart, we notice that the Fed data lags behind both Fidelity’s targets and the Balance’s targets.
+If we go back to the average net worth chart, we notice that the Fed data lags behind both Fidelity’s targets and the Balance’s targets.
 In other words: average real-world saving does not meet the average expectations of Fidelity and the Balance.
-It takes above-average earning and saving to meet the Fidelity and Balance targets.

-In general, systems that require above-average effort in order to obtain ubiquitous goals (e.g. to meet suggested net worth thresholds for retirement) are bad systems.
+In general, systems that require above-average effort in order to obtain average goals (e.g. to meet suggested average net worth thresholds for retirement) are bad systems.

 And to make matters worse, check out the 25th percentile chart below.

 Here, three of the subjective net worth targets are all in family.
 Fidelity and my Best Interest targets line up very closely to each other, with the Balance falling 20-30% lower.

 Let’s put a face to this data.
 It’s 25th percentile, meaning that one out of four people in the U.S. falls on or below this graph.
 Dunbar’s Number suggests that the average human can comfortably maintain 150 meaningful relationships–which would suggest that you (yes, you) closely know ~40 people (on average) on or below the 25th percentile plot.